Distance Variables

 Wind Speed

 Increase or decrease the yardage by 1% for every mile per hour of wind speed.
 So a 10 MPH headwind @ 150 actual yards distance would relate to 165 yards, a tailwind could be as much as 135 distance club.
-A cross wind can easily double the distance of your slice or hook, turning a 20 yard miss into a 40 yard disaster.
-If you tend to hit the ball very high, so wind tends to effects your shots more than a golfer who hits the ball low
+A crosswind can easily double the distance of your slice or hook, turning a 20-yard miss into a 40-yard disaster.
+If you tend to hit the ball very high, so wind tends to affect your shots more than a golfer who hits the ball low

 Elevation